 As a component of their compensation, restricted stock has been granted to directors and certain employees at the market price of REX common stock on the date of the grant.
-In addition, one-quarter (one-third prior to 2022) of executives' incentive compensation is payable by an award of restricted stock based on the then market price of REX common stock.
+In addition, one-quarter of executives' incentive compensation is payable by an award of restricted stock based on the then market price of REX common stock.
 The Company's board of directors has determined that the grant date will be June 15th, or the next business day, for all grants of restricted stock.